golemfactory/golem-docs/src/pages/docs/creators/python/guides/index.md

 type: Introduction
 ---

 Our Services API provides an abstraction over Golem low-level APIs, which is aimed at making the building of service-oriented applications straightforward for a developer.
-The abstraction is based on a logical concept of a Service, in other words, an entity that implements the logic of a service application, and which, from Requestor's perspective, follows a certain sequence of states:
+The abstraction is based on a logical concept of a Service, in other words, an entity that implements the logic of a service application, and which, from Requestor's perspective, follows a certain sequence of states.

 ## High-level API library